Book Review: Nora Roberts’ Irish Rebel

 Explore it on Goodreads or Amazon

-Other books by this author which I have reviewed include Irish Hearts, Montana Sky, Carnal Innocence, Playing the Odds, Second Nature, One Summer, Nora Robert, Serena * Caine, Daniel * Ian, Rebellion, Alan * Grant, The Witness, The Search, Time and Again, Shadow Spell, Blood Magick, The Next Always, The Last Boyfriend, The Perfect Hope, Year One, Of Blood and Bone
+Other books by this author which I have reviewed include Irish Hearts, Montana Sky, Carnal Innocence, Playing the Odds, Second Nature, One Summer, Nora Robert, Serena * Caine, Daniel * Ian, Rebellion, Alan * Grant, The Witness, The Search, Time and Again, Shadow Spell, Blood Magick, The Next Always, The Last Boyfriend, The Perfect Hope, Year One, Of Blood and Bone, Legacy

 Third and last in the Irish Hearts romance series set in Kentucky and revolving around the Grant family.
 The couple focus is on Keeley Grant and Brian Donnelly.